P4d1lh4/Readme.md/README.md

 #### 🎓 Academic Management System for University Professors
 Full web system developed with Flask for managing students and modules.
-Supports CRUD operations and deployment with Docker + Kubernetes.
+Supports CRUD operations and deployment with Docker.
-**Technologies:** Python, Flask, SQLite, Docker, Kubernetes
+**Technologies:** Python, Flask, SQLite, Docker

 ---